physycom/crowd-counting/README.md

 ### Training a new model
 If you want to train a new regress model, follow these steps:

-0. Installing MatConvNet and then runing ExtractFeatures.m to extract features.
+0. Install MatConvNet and then run ExtractFeatures.m to extract features.
 This step is not necessary if you use the extracted features in the data folder.
-0. Installing Keras and runing regress_UCF.py or regress_SHT.py to train a new regress network.
+0. Install Keras and run regress_UCF.py or regress_SHT.py to train a new regress network.
 Also, you can run patch_predict_SHT.py or patch_predict_UCF.py to predict the patches' count using trained regress network.
 0. Running EvaluteUCF.m or EvaluateSHT.m to evalute the model's performance.

 ### Results